CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2021-03-29-duplicate-removal.md

 The goal of our duplicate removal method will be to take in a vector of random number (e.g. `1, 2, 3, 1, 2, 3`), and return a vector without any duplicates (e.g., `1, 2, 3`).
 One of the most simple ways we can solve this is the brute-force approach.

-For this method, we'll iterate for each element in the input vector, and check if it is in the output vector.
-If it is not in the output vector, we will add it, otherwise, we'll continue to the next element in the input vector.
+For this method, we'll iterate for each element in the input vector and check if it is in the output vector.
+If it is not in the output vector, we will add it, otherwise we will proceed to the next element in the input vector.

-We can implement this using as follows:
+We can implement this algorithm using as follows:

 ```cpp
 // For every value in the input vector